Jeremiah Chapter 10

 We see the complete desperation of people who no longer even have a tent to dwell in.
-Their children, who had helped raise the tent for time of resting, are captured and gone.
-We could also see in this a lamenting Father, who no longer has the tabernacle to dwell in with His children.
+Their children, who had helped raise the tent for times of resting, are captured and gone.
+We could also see in this a lamenting Father, who no longer has the tabernacle to dwell in, with His children.
 The priests and High Priest are captured too.

 Jeremiah 10:21 “For the pastors are become brutish, and have not sought the LORD: therefore they shall not prosper, and all their flocks shall be scattered.”

 The “pastors” were Judah’s false civil and religious leaders (compare the note on 3:15).

 “Pastor” means to tend a flock.
 There are two ways to tend a flock.
 The one possibly intended here, is the shepherd in the country who tends his sheep, grazing them in the pastureland.
 It seems the other is important here too: The minister of the church who actually is the pastor of his flock.
 It is a dangerous thing for either of them to not seek the LORD.
 The shepherd who allows the wolves to come in and destroy, because the LORD was not guiding his actions, is intended here.
 During the invasion of a country, the physical sheep can get scattered.
 In the spiritual sense, the invasion of the church by the devil can also scatter the flock.